SnehalRaj/Bosch_route_optimization/README.md

 **Data:** The data can be found [here](http://www.interiittech.org/static/pdfs/BOSCH_PS.pdf)

-**Algorithm:** - Our algorithm is based on bottom up approach , that is , we will first solve smaller problems, and then we will use their solution to solve bigger problems.
+**Algorithm:**  Our algorithm is based on bottom up approach , that is , we will first solve smaller problems, and then we will use their solution to solve bigger problems.
 We will first represent how our algorithm will work, what do we exactly mean by smaller problems, and how we will be using their solution to solve bigger problems, while optimising our solution as far as possible.

-**Goal:** The optimised way to travel/cover i ( < N) cities.

 We will be finding optimised path for covering i+1 cities using solution of i cities.Note that these i cities will be a subset of N cities , i.e. we will be freely choosing any i cities out of these N .
 The only constraint that we will be varying is the exact number of cities.